Sunday, June 30, 2019

 6. Where are You?

 Why work was done on these old songs when the Nat "King" Cole tribute album wasn't a big seller is a bit of a mystery.
 And it may have been the reason an album was never realized.
-Although, 1967 did see the release of The Four Tops doing an album of Broadway musical tunes (Four Tops on Broadway) and there was a plan for The Supremes to release an album titled From Broadway to Hollywood (although the plan was eventually scrapped).
+Although 1967 did see the release of The Four Tops doing an album of Broadway musical tunes (Four Tops on Broadway) and there was a plan for The Supremes to release an album titled From Broadway to Hollywood (the plan was eventually scrapped).
 So in this light, a Gaye album of standards isn't surprising.

 Without a track list, I just assembled the songs with six tunes on each side.
 All tracks can be found on Motown Unreleased 1967.
-For a cover, I used a photo of Gaye I found online and added titles and Tamla logo.
+For a cover, I used a photo of Gaye I found online and added titles and the Tamla logo.

 Sunday, June 2, 2019